-DCYF - Rhode Island's Department of Children, Youth and Families
+DCYF - Rhode Island's Department of Children, Youth & Families

 The supervision of people who have committed crimes in the resident population, as opposed to confining people in secure correctional facilities.
 The two main types of community corrections supervision are probation and parole.
 Community corrections is also referred to as community supervision.